Sewing collars & leashes with an LK-1900BN bartacking machine

 When I started, this was the clamp for the 5/8" & 3/8" collars (so I could get the stitching into a smaller space).
 But, I found that this clamp works better for the 3/4" too.
 Especially for photo #2 (clamping down onto the tri-glide - which I've already explained you shouldn't do.).
 The unaltered 20mm clamp didn't work well on top of the tri-glide.
 This one grips better.

-If you ever tried clamping down on the tri-glide, this collar is the last one to try that with.
-(It gave me the most trouble.).
+If you ever try clamping down on the tri-glide, this collar is the last one I'd recommend (gave me the most trouble).

 5/8"

-The -Short collar has just one bartack at the tri-glide.
-Skip the first photo (which shows sewing the tri-glide tail of the -Long collar).
+The -Short collar has only one bartack at the tri-glide.
+Skip the first photo (which shows the -Long collar which gets two.
+The first one can be done clamped on the webbing.).

 If you ever try clamping onto the tri-glide, this collar is the easiest.
-The -Long is easier than -Short because it's a little harder the overlap straight when the first tack is done from the tri-glide.
+The -Long is easier than -Short because, with the -Short you have to clamp on the tri-glide to sew the first (tail-end) bartack.
+It's a little harder the get the overlap straight when the first tack is done clamped onto the tri-glide.
 You have to not only get it clamped on just so, but also get the overlap lined up with itself.
-That's easier to do when sewing the tail.
-Then when you sew the 2nd tack clamped onto the tri-glide, you have less to deal with.
+That's easier to do with the -Long where you can clamp on the webbing to sew the tail first.
+Then. when you sew the 2nd tack clamped onto the tri-glide, you have less to deal with.

 Short

 I sew just one bartack at the -Short's tri-glide.
-I increase the zig-zag height (y-scale).
-(See the table of pattern settings).
+I increase the zig-zag height (y-scale) to 100% compared to 94% for the Long's two tacks (and all the buckle-end tacks).
 Enlarging the zig-zag seems like a good idea (to use more of that space).
 But, don't forget that it could cause the needle to strike the feedplate.
 (Be sure to double-check how the pattern fits the feedplate's cutout.
 See instruction manual pg 21, "Checking the contour of a sewing pattern.").
 If you clamp onto the tri-glide the way I do: a larger zig-zag increases the chance of the needle striking the tri-glide.
-(Also, more travel can mean more vibration - which increases the risk of the tri-glide moving under the clamp.
+(Also, more travel can mean more vibration - which increases the risk of the tri-glide slipping under the clamp.
 It can slip & be struck by the needle.
 Or, the foot can slip entirely off the tri-glide.).

-Note: My choice to start using 2 tacks at the tri-glide with the 5/8"-Long was completely arbitrary.
+Note: My choice to start sewing 2 tacks at the tri-glide (starting at the 5/8"-Long) was completely arbitrary.
 I've mentioned elsewhere that two tacks is probably overkill even for the 1-1/2" collars.
 Almost no force reaches those stitches.
 (Think about how the webbing loops through the tri-glide like a pulley.
-There's much less force reaching those stitches compared to the D-ring's stitches.).
+There's much less force reaching those stitches compared to the D-ring's stitches (which are directly pulled against).
+Plus, the stitches aren't exposed to external abrasion (they're covered on top, and face the dog underneath.).

 3/8"